denicann/denicann.github.io/README.md

 ## Mankai Company 🌸🌻🍁❄️

-This is the playlist of the soundtracks of one of my fave games.
+This is the playlist of the soundtracks of one of my favorite games.
 Check it out and see if you'll like some songs in there.

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/03hL6kxVYUEyHzo70CdboR?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>